groovycode-xyz/taschengeld/requirements/_planDB.md

 - Photos for transactions are stored as file paths or URLs in the `photo` column of the `piggybank_transactions` table.

 ## 6. Recent Updates

-- Added `piggybank_accounts` and `piggybank_transactions` tables to support the Piggy Bank feature.
-- Updated the `users` table to include a foreign key reference to `piggybank_accounts`.
-- Implemented automatic creation of a Piggy Bank account when a new child user is added.
-- Added support for adding funds and withdrawing funds from Piggy Bank accounts.
-- Implemented transaction history for Piggy Bank accounts.

 # Additional Information